neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/His House.md

 ---

 # His House (2020)

-A refugee couple makes a harrowing escape from war-torn South Sudan, but then they struggle to adjust to their new life in an English town that has an evil lurking beneath the surface.
+​​A refugee couple makes a harrowing escape from war-torn South Sudan, but then they struggle to adjust to their new life in an English town that has an evil lurking beneath the surface.

+**6.5** on [object Object]